nicolas-deroin/opnsense-oidc/README.md

 | ![old login](https://i.lu.je/2025/firefox_laeaoIMkWI.png) | ![new login](https://i.lu.je/2025/firefox_q6dNnOaA8b.png) |

 ## Mapping
-Users being logged in are mapped against the `preferred_name` claim and is checked against the local database's username and email fields.
+Users being logged in are mapped against the `preferred_username` claim and are checked against the local database's username and email fields.

 There is no group maaping at this stage.